MathEevee/irc/README.md

 - /user <username> <hostname> <servername> <realname>
 - /msg <nickname> <private messsage>.
 Examples:
+- Via terminal using: nc localhost <port>
 - HexChat (most popular)
 - WeeChat
 - irssi

+Step 1: Launch the server with a port and a passpord Step 2: Create a client and connection him to a port server Step 3: Unlock command sending the password to the server Step 4: